 Are you thinking about becoming a member of Leeton Lodge?
 The following information may help you in making your decision.

-Historically shares have been mainly selling between $4,000 and $6,000 but the price is negotiable between the seller and the buyer.
+- Historically shares have been selling between $5,000 and $6,000 but the price is negotiable between the seller and the buyer.

 Originating from a group of keen skiing pastoralists, this home away from home has evolved into something that is clean, comfortable, warm, cosy, inviting and a fun place to be.
 The first meeting of prospective members was held in Leeton on 11th September, 1978.
 Permission to lease the site given 6th November, 1978.
 First site allocated December 1978, Second site (present) allocated April 1979.
 Designed by Trevor Robinson of Freeburgh Design Group; Leeton was built by R & B Builders (Reg Williams & Bardo Serobonya) in 1980.
 It is a 6 level freestanding building built on concrete floors, originally timber exterior, with metal clad roof, providing 32 bed accommodation, in 10 separate rooms.
 Extensions were made in 1991 to the kitchen, TV room & lounge.
 Leeton was clad in colour bond in 2001, fortuitous for the 2003 fires reached the back door.
 The extended kitchen was replaced in 2006.
 In 2009 the bedrooms were refurbished and carpet replacement in all areas completed.
 The shedding room was extended and a new safer galvanised steel entrance built.
 In 2011 new artwork was purchased and lounges replaced.
 In 2017 mattresses were replaced, new curtains provided in the TV room and a virtual open fire installed in the lounge.